What goes down…

 We then headed back up towards the start where a few people had started to gather.
-We’ve been to fairly small parkruns before and enjoy the local atmosphere, but as this was only the 4th event, there hasn’t really been enough time for the community atmosphere to form.
+We’ve been to fairly small parkruns before and enjoy the local atmosphere.
+As this was only the 4th event, there hasn’t really been enough time for the community atmosphere to form.
 Lanhydrock parkrun isn’t associated with any particular running club (no club has had more than 16 runners there so far) and a lot of the runners were unaffiliated.

-Stuart and I decided to do a little warm up jog as it was still quite cold and breezy and there wasn’t a lot of shelter.
+Stuart and I decided to do a little warm-up jog as it was still quite cold and breezy and there wasn’t a lot of shelter.
 We ran a few hundred metres down a path and then back.
-The Run Director then started her briefing, but it was difficult to hear as some people were enjoying a raucous conversation just behind us.
-We were warned that the only signs on the course were 3-2-1 Run England marker posts and I assumed that it was a one lap course.
-There was also mention of a fallen tree and a part of the course where we would get our feet wet… and then it started to rain a little…
+The Run Director then started her briefing.
+It was difficult to hear as some people were enjoying a raucous conversation just behind us.
+We were warned that the only signs on the course were 3-2-1 Run England marker posts and I assumed that it was a one-lap course.
+There was also mention of a fallen tree and a part of the course where we would get our feet wet.
+Then it started to rain a little…

-We headed off down the path towards the manor house and then turned left through a gateway, where we encountered a cobbled path.
-It turned uphill and I couldn’t see how far up we had to run, so I decided not to push too hard.
+We headed off down the path towards the manor house.
+Then we turned left through a gateway, where we encountered a cobbled path.
+The course turned uphill and I couldn’t see how far up we had to run, so I decided not to push too hard.
 Stu had decided to run with me.
 We hadn’t gone far when the path started sloping downwards again.
 Although the rain had stopped, it was very slippery with a lot of mud and loose stones, as well as there being quite a few turns.
 I enjoy running downhill, but as the title of this post alludes, I kept reminding myself that in a circular run route, what goes down, must come back up!

 After about 1.5km we came across a fallen tree that we skirted around.
 It wasn’t very large, but I assumed that it was what we had been warned about.
 We continued on and saw the first runner go past, at great speed.
 Then at 2km, we reached an enormous tree that had been felled by the horrendous weather.
 It makes me so sad to see something like that as I wonder how many trees that are saplings now will live to such a great age.
 At this point, I was feeling rather warm, so I removed my gloves and jacket whilst running.

 The final 200m was downhill all the way.
-Stu ran ahead to pick up my shoebag and then we charged down the hill to the finish.
-I finished in 32:45, which is one of my slowest runs ever, but I really enjoyed it.
+Stu ran ahead to pick up my shoe bag and then we charged down the hill to the finish.
+My time was 32:45.
+It was one of my slowest runs ever, but I really enjoyed it.
 I was 37th out of 56 runners and was 12th out of 22 female runners.
 I was also first in my age category (out of two!)
 The first finisher managed to complete it in 17:52, which is a new course record.